solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/6-build-copilots.md

 Utilizing Microsoft Entra ID's Role-Based Access Control (RBAC) for authenticating against Azure services like Azure OpenAI and Azure Cosmos DB presents several key benefits over key-based methods.
 Entra ID RBAC enhances security through precise access controls tailored to user roles, effectively reducing unauthorized access risks.
 It also streamlines user management, enabling administrators to dynamically assign and modify permissions without the hassle of distributing and maintaining cryptographic keys.
 Furthermore, this approach enhances compliance and auditability by aligning with organizational policies and facilitating comprehensive access monitoring and review.
 Entra ID RBAC makes a more efficient and scalable solution for leveraging Azure services by streamlining secure access management.

-The following Python code snippet demonstrates how to authenticate and configure a client for interacting with Azure OpenAI services using Microsoft Entra ID RBAC (role-based access control) authentication.
+The following code snippet demonstrates authenticating and configuring a client for interacting with Azure OpenAI services using Microsoft Entra ID RBAC (role-based access control) authentication.

 ```python
 from azure.identity import DefaultAzureCredential, get_bearer_token_provider